REFLUX GERD - REFLUX

 Transoral Incisionless Fundoplication (TIF)

-Gastroesophageal reflux disease is a very common condition among the large population.
-Symptoms of heartburn or regurgitation (increase in gastric contents to the esophagus and pharynx) were reported in 25% of patients in developed countries each year.
-Although drug therapy provides a solution for a significant number of patients, a significant number of people (ranging from 10% to 40% of patients) may fail to achieve a complete resolution of the symptoms.
+Although drug treatment provides a solution for a significant proportion of patients, a significant number of people (ranging from 10% to 40% of patients) may fail to achieve a complete resolution of the symptoms.

 Given the significant impact of symptomatic reflux disease on the quality of life, alongside the high costs and growing awareness of the possible negative effects of long-term pill therapy.

-Now, after years of waiting, we are proud to be at the forefront of medical technological innovation and to bring to patients in Israel the message of Transoral Incisionless Fundoplication (TIF)
+Now, after years of waiting, we are proud to stand at the forefront of medical technological innovation and bring theTransoral Incisionless Fundoplication (TIF) message to patients in Israel.

 Recommended food for reflux sufferers in general